 What is the status of Iran's cooperation with the International Atomic Energy Agency (IAEA) on monitoring its nuclear program?
 How is Iran breaching its obligations?
 And how might that dynamic impact diplomacy?

 Absent progress in negotiations, Iran is unlikely to resolve an issue that has taxed its relations with the IAEA: the inconclusive investigation into four sites that Tehran had not disclosed.
 At each of the sites, the agency has found evidence of human-made uranium and other activities that Iran has yet to satisfactorily explain.

-If little changes between now and the IAEA’s mid-September convocation, the agency’s Board of Governors could pass a resolution expressing its grave concern and eventually refer Iran to the U.N.
-Security Council before the end of 2021 – a redux of 2006.
+Iran managed to avert a censure resolution at the IAEA’s Board of Governors meetings in September and November through minimal engagement with Grossi and the West’s reluctance to derail the resumption of JCPOA talks, but if little changes between now and the IAEA’s next convocation in early 2022, a Board resolution expressing grave concern and an eventual referral of Iran to the U.N.
+Security Council will become inevitable – a redux of 2006.
 Such a development could lead Iran to escalate further, rendering the JCPOA moot.